Carl Spielvogel: Awards and achievements

+Carl Spielvogel was the recipient of the American Academy of Achievement's Golden Plate Award in 1973, presented by author and broadcaster Lowell Thomas.
 A past president of the board of trustees of the Baruch College Fund; he was the recipient of an honorary LL.D. degree from Baruch College in 1987.
 He was the recipient in June 1990 of the Baruch College Distinguished Alumnus Award for Outstanding Career Accomplishment.
 In September 1992, Baruch College inaugurated an annual lecture series in Spielvogel's honor entitled, "The Carl Spielvogel Lecture Series on Global Marketing Communications."
 In 1998, he was elected to the City College Communications Hall of Fame.

 In 2008, in an attempt to interest honor students of Baruch College in pursuing careers in the U.S. Department of State, Spielvogel funded a program which was named to honor the service of City College graduate, former Secretary of State, Colin Powell.
 The program is entitled "The Colin Powell Fellows," and two summer interns have been selected each year to serve at the U.S. Department of State.

 Personal life

 Spielvogel lived in New York City and Southampton New York, with his wife Barbaralee Diamonstein-Spielvogel, the author of 20 books on the arts, architecture, preservation and public policy.
-As of 2018 he kept a position of the Chairman and CEO of Carl Spielvogel Associates, Inc..
+As of 2018 he kept a position of the chairman and CEO of Carl Spielvogel Associates, Inc..
 He died on April 21, 2021, in Manhattan.